There are several reasons why you might get a headache with your existing sunglasses.

 Headache due to the lenses of your sunglasses

-You may be getting a headache because the colour and darkness of the lenses is not suited to you.
+The darkness of the lenses may not be suited to you.

 For example, if your eyes are photosensitive, ie: you find the glare from the sun almost intolerable, your existing sunglasses may not be dark enough.
-Take a look at our sunglasses with extra dark lenses or with polarised grey lenses - they will reduce the glare that you are currently experiencing.
+Take a look at our extra dark sunglasses with category 4 lenses or those polarised grey lenses - they will reduce the glare that you are currently experiencing.